cretch/ktgndoc/docs/katagena/jellyfin.md

 # Jellyfin
-Jellyfin is a mediacenter, that you can access after you're received credentials from me (shared with [Jellyseerr](/jellyseerr) ).
+Jellyfin is a mediacenter that you can access after you're received credentials from me (shared with [Jellyseerr](/jellyseerr) ).

 It's available through various means
 - On the web, by clicking [on this link](https://jellyfin.ktgn.net)